yazeed1s/zwm/README.md

 - Each node in a bsp-tree either has zero or two children.
 - Each internal node is responsible for splitting a rectangle in half.

-#### The following should illustrate how bsp-tree is used to achieve window management:
+#### The following should explain how bsp-tree is used to achieve window management:

 ```
     Window and Partition Structure in a BSP-tree: